SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-accentColor.md

     @AutomaticSeeAlso(disabled)
 }

-An option to control the accent color of a sheet's components.
+Controls the accent color of a sheet’s components, such as buttons, headers, and highlights.

 ## Overview

-The ``SKSheetOptions/accentColor(_:)`` option in the `SheetKit` framework allows customization of the accent color applied to all components within a sheet conforming to the ``SKSheetable`` protocol, such as ``SKSheet`` or custom implementations.
-The accent color influences the visual styling of buttons, headers, and other elements, enhancing the sheet's thematic consistency.
-The option accepts a `Color` value, where `.accentColor` uses the system's default accent color, while custom `Color` values (e.g., `.red`) override the default.
+The `SKSheetOptions/accentColor(_:)` option in the `SheetKit` framework customizes the accent color applied to components within a sheet conforming to the `SKSheetable` protocol, such as `SKSheet` or custom implementations.
+It accepts a `Color` value, where `.accentColor` applies the system’s default accent color, and custom values (e.g., `.red`, `.blue`) override it for thematic consistency.
 The default behavior uses the system accent color unless a custom color is specified.

+This option influences the visual styling of interactive elements like buttons (styled with `SKPrimaryButtonStyle` or `SKNavigationButtonStyle`), `SKHeaderImage`, `SKHighlight`, and other components, ensuring a cohesive look across the sheet.
+It is particularly useful for branding, accessibility (e.g., high-contrast colors), or aligning with platform aesthetics.
+The option integrates with other `SheetKit` features, such as `SKSheetOptions/alignment(_:)` and `SKSheetOptions/style(_:)`, to create visually unified designs.

+### Platform-Specific Behavior

+- **iOS/iPadOS/tvOS/watchOS/visionOS/macOS**: Applies the specified accent color to buttons, `SKHeaderImage`, `SKHighlight`, and other styled components.
+- **Default**: Uses the system accent color (`.accentColor`) unless overridden.
+- **Custom Colors**: Overrides system accent color for all styled components.

 ## Example

-The following example demonstrates two sheets: one with the default accent color and one with a custom accent color, each with a single page to illustrate the accent color behavior:
+The following examples demonstrate two sheets: one with the default system accent color and one with a custom red accent color, each with a single page to illustrate the behavior.
+A `ContentView` enables interactive testing within a SwiftUI application.

 ```swift
 import SwiftUI